idigital/unnamed-rpg/README.markdown

 Of course, you *MUST* remove all Neopets related assets before you can even run a free game.
 That means every image and piece of user-facing text that is in this repository.

+# Notable differences

+I want to make the clone be as true to the appearance, and storyline of the game that I can.
+This is mostly just so that I know I have all the features in this software that make a game.
+The game mechanics are all the same, the map will be identical, the mobs, and the speech will be the same too.

+To make it more modern though, some things have been changed:

+* The map is based around AJAX drawing it now, so there's no need for a page reload every move
+* Fighting is managed with AJAX too, so no page reloads there either
+* Bits of jQuery have made the UI prettier (animated loss of health in fights)
+* It's hard for me to work out their algorithms for attack and the like, so I'm making my own up

 # Minimum requirements: